Whimsical Winter Cocktails

 The Mutton: Fr'um Chocolate Old Fashioned

 "Aromatic and rich, the Fr'um Chocolate Old Fashioned is our idea of a hug in a glass.
 Bold, luxurious and decadent; Fr'um brings citrus and warm spice notes," says The Mutton's bar manager Anthony Peart.
 "You get depth from muscovado which works wonderfully with dark chocolate and orange bitters.
-A festive cocktail where the flavours compliment each other perfectly".
+A festive cocktail where the flavours complement each other perfectly".

 Ingredients: